edm00se/blog/_drafts/-servlets-handling-data-round-house-kick.md

 #### Collection
 The collection will iterate records and return the JSON array of objects representing each house.
 I'm going to wrap the array as a data element, to give some mild metadata I usually provide, including a simple version of any request parameters and, lastly, an error flag (with an error message, if the boolean _error_ property is true); this is consistent with [what I've done before]({{ site.url }}/xpages/custom-JSON-with-Java-sized-XAgent).

 Below, when I handle the reflection of JSON to a Java Object (in conjunction with the ), I will show how to use both.
+Here's the providing of a collection, pulling entry information from a _ViewNavigator_ into the Java object that will become the JSON string.
+I'm going to use a _HashMap_ as my base object, with an _ArrayList_ which will hold the individual data entries.
+As I like to do, I'm going to wrap some basic request info up front and, provided it successfully gets to the end of the request, provide an _error_ property as a boolean.

 {% gist x %}<br />

+Fairly straight forward

 #### Document
 asdf